POSH WHAT IS PREVENTION OF SEXUAL HARASSMENT POLICY AT WORKPLACE

 Key Objectives of POSH Policy

-• Preventing Sexual Harassment: The policy aims to prevent incidents by creating awareness and educating employees.
+• Preventing Sexual Harassment: The policy aims to stop instances by educating employees and increasing awareness.

-• Protecting Victims: It provides a safe platform for victims to report their experiences without fear of retaliation.
+• Protecting Victims: It provides a safe space for victims to tell their story without fear of retaliation.

-• Ensuring a Safe Work Environment: POSH ensures that workplaces remain respectful, free from discrimination, and promote equality.
+• Ensuring a Safe Work Environment: POSH makes sure that workplaces continue to be civil, discrimination-free, and supportive of equality.

 Types of Sexual Harassment Recognized Under POSH